SunilHooda/kindmeal.my-Clone/README.md

     -Signup | Login
     -Home Page displays trending discounts
-    -User can search for restaurants in MealDeals Page and avail the coupon -User can experience the moments shared through people throught posts in the Kind Moments Page -In the Recipe Page, user can see the recipe videos shared by the people -User can search for restaurant location in the Directory Page -Article Page show the latest articles, news and videos
+    -User can search for restaurants in MealDeals Page and avail the coupon -User can experience the moments shared through people through posts in the Kind Moments Page -In the Recipe Page, user can see the recipe videos shared by the people -User can search for restaurant location in the Directory Page -Article Page show the latest articles, news and videos